 on benefits, discharge upgrades, employment claims and other civil and criminal

 matters.
 In addition, students will represent local and national organizations

 in non-litigation matters relating to the legal needs of veterans, including regulatory

 and legislative reform efforts, media advocacy, and strategic planning.

-Under Professor Oliva’s leadership, the VAC has begun working with new partners to develop new projects aimed at expanding legal services to West Virginia veterans.
+Under Professor Oliva’s leadership, the clinic has begun working with new partners to develop new projects aimed at expanding legal services to West Virginia veterans.
 Such works-in-progress include:

 Importantly, the Veterans Advocacy Law Clinic will continue to provide legal services to veterans via the WVU Clinical Law Program’s long-standing and innovative cooperative affiliation with the Louis A. Johnson Veterans Affairs Medical Center in Clarksburg, WV.
 This cooperative initiative supports the VA’s new Department of Veterans Affairs Homeless Veterans Legal Referral Process, which is designed to prevent homelessness by connecting eligible veterans with legal services as an alternative to incarceration or other traditional criminal sanctions.

 If you are interested in volunteering with the WVU Veterans Advocacy Clinic in any capacity, or know a veteran in need of services, please do not hesitate to reach out to us at your convenience.
 You can contact the clinic at Jennifer.Oliva@mail.wvu.edu or 304-293-7249.Veterans Advocacy Law Clinic Blog